 An Elder's Voice

-What is an elders'voice and approach to storytelling?
+What is an elders' voice and approach to storytelling?
 It's actually quite simple: Bring joy where there is little.
 Breathe life where the air is still.
 Come with empty hands and an open heart.
 Allow the timbre of voice to be soothing, the instruments rhythmic; the feedback generous; the contact genuine all with the understanding that this is not a job, but it is life unfolding as sharing/teaching/ allowing mutual growth.
-Seems like I've been an elder for a long time.
-Even in my 40s folks were calling me an elder.
-Perhaps it was because I walk with a limp, or maybe it was because of my longevity and geographic resume in the storytelling world that brought about a certain aura of wisdom.
-Maybe.

 Childcare centers, Montessori Schools have had a yen for an elder's voice and in every opportunity I've had to share with the young ones, it's always been a time of joy, curiosity, singing, listening and drumming.
-From my early days in Charlottesville, VA at the Gordon Avenue Library, where mothers showed up with carriages and lap babies; and in Baltimore at the New Era Child Development Center, where we made the front page of a New York Sunday magazine section, and in the Maarifa School.with our beloved Mama Kay Stancil (PBUH), and in dozens of elementary schools from New York to North and South Carolina and in the far west and mid west, it's been a journey with an elder's approach to life.
+From my early days in Charlottesville, VA at the Gordon Avenue Library, where mothers showed up with carriages and lap babies; and in Baltimore at the New Era Child Development Center, where we made the front page of a New York Sunday magazine section, it's been a journey with an elder' joyous presence.

 Somewhere in all of that is THE STORY.
 This reminds me of the four year old in a daycare who saw me in the office and went running down the hallway shouting and repeating; "The storyteller's here!"
-Or the ninth grader who said to me, "I wish you were my father" Or maybe the incarcerated young man in West Virginia with his mountain dialect , who after three days in my workshop said ; "You're like the father I never had."
+Or the ninth grader who said to me, "I wish you were my father" Or maybe the incarcerated young man in a predominately white West Virginia institution, with his mountain dialect , who after three days in my workshop said ; "You're like the father I never had."
 Or maybe it's the teacher who said, "Not in thirty years of seeing programs has there been anyone here like you.
 No fanfare.
 You are a storyteller.
 A storyteller came' round here today. . ."
 We laugh, we drum, we sing, we tell.
+We get quiet.
 There's a place for an elder's voice where you are. . .
-Invite a storyteller to come around where you are.
+Invite Baba Jamal, to come around.